 project, choreographed by Alastair Marriott and Christopher Wheeldon.
 Recent concertos include works for cellist Paul Watkins, pianist Marc-André Hamelin and jazz drummer Peter Erskine while in Spring 2013 Turnage was featured composer with the London Symphony Orchestra, culminating in the premiere and recording of a new work Speranza

 , also performed under the baton of Daniel Harding in Boston and Stockholm.
-Other recent orchestral works include Frieze
+The orchestral work Frieze

-was premiered at the Royal Ballet Covent Garden in 2016 with choreography by Christopher Wheeldon and is a co-production with the Bolshoi Ballet.
+was premiered at the Royal Ballet Covent Garden in 2016 with choreography by Christopher Wheeldon.
+Recent Turnage scores have included the orchestral work Remembering

-Much of Turnage's music is recorded on Decca, Chandos, EMI, Black Box and the London Philharmonic Orchestra label.
+Much of Turnage's music is recorded on Decca, Chandos, Warner Classics, Black Box and the London Philharmonic Orchestra and London Symphony Orchestra labels.
 Scorched

 , on Deutsche Grammophon, was nominated for a Grammy, while Etudes and Elegies

 was recorded for the Warner label.
 Turnage is Research Fellow in Composition at the Royal College of Music, and is published by Boosey & Hawkes.
 Works written before 2003 are published by Schott.
-He was awarded a CBE in the 2015 Queen's Birthday honours.January 2016
+He was awarded a CBE in the 2015 Queen's Birthday honours.December 2017

 This biography can be reproduced free of charge in concert programmes with the following credit: Reprinted by kind permission of Boosey & Hawkes